-which is achieved if and only if the kernel is exactly the real covariance of $\bf h$, i.e., ${\bf{\Sigma }} = {\bf{\Sigma }}_{{\rm cov}}$, and the \ac{fas} channels are completely observed, i.e., $\Omega=\{1,\cdots,N\}$. \end{lemma} \begin{IEEEproof} Constructive proof is given in Appendix B. \end{IEEEproof} {\bf Lemma 2} characterizes the lower bound of \ac{mse} while employing ${\bar S}$ for \ac{fas} channel estimation.
+{\bf Lemma 4} characterizes the lower bound of \ac{mse} while employing S-BAR for \ac{fas} channel estimation.
 Note that, when the dimension of $\bf S$ is $N\times N$, the reconstructor degenerates into a well-informed estimator.
-Furthermore, if the kernel $\bf \Sigma$ is chosen to equal the real channel covariance ${\bf \Sigma}_{\rm cov}$, the \ac{mse} of the Bayesian reconstructor will be exactly ${\rm Tr}(({\bf \Sigma}_{\rm cov}^{-1} + \sigma^{-2}{\bf I})^{-1})$, which coincides with the well-known posterior covariance formula in linear estimation theory \cite{kay1993fundamentals}.
-From the perspective of statistical signal processing, {\bf Lemma 2} reveals the equivalence between a perfect kernel-based Bayesian reconstructor and a LMMSE estimator.
+Furthermore, if the kernel $\bf \Sigma$ is chosen to equal the real channel covariance ${\bf \Sigma}_{\rm cov}$, the \ac{mse} of the Bayesian reconstructor will coincide with the well-known posterior covariance formula in linear estimation theory \cite{kay1993fundamentals}.
+From the perspective of statistical signal processing, {\bf Lemma 4} reveals the equivalence between a perfect kernel-based Bayesian reconstructor and a LMMSE estimator.